qydchen/SafeHavn/README.md

   * Book a home
   * Manage bookings and view trips.
   * Users may only view trips that they booked personally
+  * Visitors may only post reviews on homes that they visit

 ## User Authentication
 On the back-end, an encrypted, hashed password is stored in the database (passwords are never saved to the database).
 On log-in, the provided password is rehashed and compared to the encrypted password in order to verify the log-in.